GLOBAL MARKETS-Dollar jumps on S&P credit revision, bond yields rise

 By Herbert Lash

-NEW YORK, June 10 (Reuters) - The dollar rose again the yen and U.S. bond yields neared 14-month highs on Monday on improved sentiment toward the nation’s economy after rating agency Standard & Poor’s dropped its negative credit outlook for U.S. government debt.
+NEW YORK, June 10 (Reuters) - The dollar rose and U.S. bond yields neared 14-month highs on Monday on improved sentiment toward the nation’s economy after rating agency Standard & Poor’s dropped its negative credit outlook for U.S. government debt.

 S&P upgraded the U.S. credit outlook to “stable” from “negative,” saying the chances of a downgrade of the country’s rating is “less than one in three.”